Typing European Portuguese Accents (with any Keyboard)

 This is a common question for learners, since if you're like myself (Joel), you primarily use an English keyboard.

 To help you make the transition to typing accented characters in Portuguese, our Lessons include an accent toolbar that should appear at the bottom of the screen, whenever you're asked to type.
+That said, we recommend learning how to create the accents yourself early on so that it becomes second nature.
+(You obviously won't have an accent toolbar available in other real-life contexts, such as when writing emails, text messages, etc.)

 Mobile Devices